 There is no way to prevent progeria, and there are currently no treatments that can cure progeria.
 However, regular medical care and certain treatments may help to reduce some symptoms and slow progression of the disease.

 The care of people with progeria is aimed at minimizing symptoms and maximizing the quality of life as much as possible.
-Treatment plans are individualized and may ...more treatments »
+Treatment plans are ...more treatments »

 Symptoms of Progeria